The Ring Bling, Part Three: The Escape

 We got our drinks and just to be sure, I asked him if his kelp smoothie at Moe’s had gotten any better after that first taste, and it turned out my grandma had in fact saved me from a very bad decision.
-We continued our smalltalk for another forty minutes, and I only excused myself to head to the bathroom three more times (remembering to take my purse with me).
-Every time Roland tried to ask me a personal question I deflected it with either a question of my own, or a trip to the bathroom.
+We continued our small talk for another forty minutes, and I only excused myself from the bar three more times (remembering to take my purse with me).
+Every time Roland tried to ask me a personal question, I deflected it with either a question of my own or a trip to the bathroom.

 “You should really see a doctor about your small bladder,” he said.